 Also noted from the report is that “the primary driver of increased voice usage is accessing conference calling numbers.”
 Additionally, people now talk longer on mobile devices with wireless voice use at a 10% increase and calls lasting 15% longer.

-"For years we've seen a steady decline in the amount of time people spend talking to one another, especially on wireless devices," said Kyle Malady, chief technology officer at Verizon, which has no caps on Verizon home broadband services.
-"The stay connected, voice-to-voice."has reignited people's hunger to
+“For years we’ve seen a steady decline in the amount of time people spend talking to one another, especially on wireless devices,” said Kyle Malady, chief technology officer at Verizon, which has no caps on Verizon home broadband services.
+“The move to staying at home has reignited people’s hunger to stay connected, voice-to-voice.”

 How Americans are spending their time, by the numbers: